Simple bioinformatics calculations on specific protein sequences

 Questions like these are typical.
-Therefore, Alphalyse has launched GPMAW lite to facilitate these calculations.
-GPMAW lite is an online software for simple and easy bioinformatics calculations on protein amino acid sequences.
+Therefore, Alphalyse launched GPMAW lite bioinformatics tool to quickly make these calculations.

 There are three different ways to enter a sequence into GPMAW lite;

-1. Enter the known accession number from either NCBI or UNIPROT.
+1. Either enter the known accession number from either NCBI or UNIPROT.
 The sequence will be retrieved into the sequence window automatically.
 With the NCBI and UniProt lookup function, you can easily find the accession number for any known protein from any organism.

-2. Paste the sequence directly into the sequence window.
+2. Alternatively, paste the sequence directly into the sequence window.

-3. Type in the sequence using one letter AA code.
+3. Or, you can just type in the sequence using one letter AA code.

 GPMAW lite functions

-The Protein Information table provides all the basic information about your protein: Molecular Weight (mono-isotopic and average mass of non-reduced protein), theoretic calculated molar absorbance and extinction coefficient, isoelectric point, and hydrophobicity index.
+The Protein Information table provides all the basic information about your protein.
+These include Molecular Weight (mono-isotopic and average mass of non-reduced protein), theoretic calculated molar absorbance and extinction coefficient.
+It also shows the isoelectric point, and hydrophobicity index.

-The Amino Acid Composition function shows an amino acid composition table with numbers and percentage of individual amino acids.
+The Amino Acid Composition function shows an amino acid composition table.
+It includes numbers and percentage of individual amino acids.
 If the sequence contains any unusual amino acids it will also be visible in this table.

 The protease Digest lists all peptides formed by theoretical complete digestion using the chosen protease.
-The table contains info about the peptide sequence, MH+ (mono-isotopic molecular weight of the protonated peptide in reduced form), isoelectric point pI and expected retention time in a HPLC run (reversed phase) for each peptide.
-You can sort all columns by clicking the header of the column to show peptides by position, HPLC retention time or by mass.
+The table contains info about the peptide sequence, and MH+ (mono-isotopic molecular weight of the protonated peptide in reduced form).
+You will also see the isoelectric point pI and expected retention time in a HPLC run (reversed phase) for each peptide.
+It is possible to sort all columns.
+You do so by clicking the header of the column.
+The columns can thus show peptides by position, HPLC retention time or by mass.

 You can access GPMAW lite for free from any browser and computer, smartphone or tablet at our website.